 Note: A single check may be used to pay the fees listed in this web site, however the amounts shown are estimates therefore the AMOUNT OF THE CHECK SHOULD BE LEFT BLANK UNTIL PAYMENT TIME.

-Practicum fees are to be paid at the Dixon Center on May 8th, 2017.
+Practicum fees are to be paid at the Dixon Center on May 6, 2019, for Forestry students.
+Guidelines for payment for Wildlife students will be given at the practicum orientation.

 Damage deposit (refundable) = $ 150.00 **